-Unfortunately, your enthusiasm for promoting security awareness within your organization isn’t matched by the executives signing the checks.
-To get them to not just consider security awareness, but to invest in it, you need to tie security goals with business goals, and be ready to answer common objections.
+Unfortunately, your enthusiasm for promoting cybersecurity awareness training within your organization isn’t matched by the executives signing the checks.
+To get them to not just consider cybersecurity awareness training, but to invest in it, you need to tie security goals with business goals, and be ready to answer common objections.

 Do any of these sound familiar?

 - We’ve never had a cybersecurity incident, so we don’t see the need for employee training.

 - It will cost too much, we already spend enough on technical safeguards.